Do you tend to bump the car door shut with your hip? If so, don’t be surprised if your bursa complains.

 When to seek help

-You doctor may ask you questions like:
+Your doctor may ask you questions like:

 Injections aren’t for everyone

-“Injections can bring long-lasting and sometimes permanent relief,” notes Dr. Burg.
+“Injections can bring long-lasting and sometimes permanent relief,” says Dr. Burg.
 “But they won’t be effective if you keep doing the work or activity that caused your bursitis in the first place.
 You have to eliminate the source of the problem.”

 In the rare cases where trochanteric bursitis persists after 12 months of medical therapy, surgery can be considered.